amethyst/specs/book/src/01_intro.md

 # Introduction

 Welcome to The Specs Book, an introduction into ECS and the Specs API.
-This book is targeted to beginners, taking you through all the difficulties from setting up to building and structuring a game with an ECS.
+This book is targeted at beginners, taking you through all the difficulties from setting up to building and structuring a game with an ECS.

 Specs is an ECS library allowing parallel system execution, with both low